The Safe Delete refactoring lets you safely remove files from the source code.

 Delete Anyway.
 Click this button to delete the item without looking at its usages.

 If you delete a file that is under version control, it still exists in the repository until you've committed the changes.
 The deleted file is placed to the active changelist, and is highlighted with grey.
-See more details in Manage files under version control.
+See more details in Add files to Git and track changes.